douglas2363/desafio-wayon/README.md

 GROUP BY s.ID, s.Name;

-7 - The customer has a system called XYZ and intends to start updates split into 3 phases.
-The requirements for the first phase are as follows:
+8  - The customer has a system called XYZ and he wants to start some updates that will be split into 3 phases.
+The requirements for the first phase are the following:
-Enable new data entries in the system, which will serve as input for the second phase.
+I want to start new data entries in the system (new information that will be used in the 2nd phase) •
-Implement functionality to create, update, delete, and search plants.
+I want to include, update, delete and search plants
+•
+Plants can contain code (only number) and description (10 digits) •
+Only code is mandatory;
+•
-Plants should have the following attributes:
+No plant can have the same code;
-Code: Numeric only, mandatory, and unique.
-Description: Alphanumeric, up to 10 characters, optional.
+•
-Only admin users can delete plants.
+Only admin users can delete plants;
-Ensure that the system prevents duplication of plant codes.
-Task:
-Based on the above information:
-Write a use case or user story for this scenario, ensuring that it clearly addresses the requirements.
-Highlight any business rules or assumptions relevant to the solution.
-Describe any validations or security measures you would implement in the system.
-Suggest how you would test this functionality, including examples of edge cases.

 ** Observação **